 Have you been asked to be a bridesmaid or maid of honor in a friend or close relative's wedding?
 Congratulations!
 This is quite an honor that she thinks so highly of you, and now there are some things you need to consider.

-After the initial glow of being asked to hold the honor of being a bridesmaid wears off, you may feel overwhelmed by the expectations.
+After the initial glow of being asked to to be a bridesmaid wears off, you may feel overwhelmed by the expectations.
 In most cases, that isn't what the bride intended when she asked you.
 Do everything you can to maintain a positive attitude throughout pre-wedding events, wedding, and reception.

 Know Her Needs

 Every bride is different, so find out what she wants or needs from you.
 If she isn't clear, don't hesitate to ask.
 She might only want you to show up for events related to the wedding and be available if needed, or she might expect you to have a more active role in planning.

 Be a Team Player